CodeforNRV/WalkBlacksburg-Scripts/README.md

 # safe_walk_blacksburg
+A hodgepodge of scripts to support the WalkBlacksburg app and data backend

 An app designed to improve the safety of walking around Blacksburg, VA, particularly at night by showing routes that provide sidewalks and street lighting, and including historical crime data overlays.